Marcus Semien Player Props: Rangers vs. Athletics

 Marcus Semien At The Plate

-- Among the qualified hitters in baseball, his batting average ranks 25th, his on-base percentage ranks 39th, and he is 45th in the league in slugging.
+- Among the qualified hitters, he ranks 29th in batting average, while his on-base percentage ranks 39th and he is 46th in slugging.

-- Semien will look to extend his seven-game hitting streak.
-He's batting .368 with three homers during his last outings.
+- In 74.3% of his 113 games this season, Semien has picked up at least one hit.
+He's also had 37 multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.